Revolutionary activities in Algeria: Black Panther Party in Algeria

-The reception of the Black Panther Party (BPP) in Algiers may have been another provocation for the USA, but was in line with the country's foreign policy at the time and probably mainly related to Algeria's position in the Third World.
+The reception of the Black Panther Party (BPP) in Algiers may have been another provocation for the US, but was in line with the country's foreign policy at the time and probably mainly related to Algeria's position in the Third World.

 Arrival

-The Black Panther Party, which members called themselves the vanguard of the American Revolution, was at the time the most notorious militant Black organization in the USA.
-According to the FBI the greatest threat to the internal security of the country.
+The Black Panther Party was at the time the most notorious militant Black organization in the U.S. and, according to the Federal Bureau of Investigation, the greatest threat to the internal security of the country.

-In June 1969 the Minister of Information of the BPP, Eldridge Cleaver, who was threatened with imprisonment in the US, arrived in Algiers.
-Originally his plan would have been to find asylum in Cuba, but he was only granted the status of a clandestine guest.
-Convinced by the Cuban authorities, that he would be more freely in his political activity in Algeria, he travelled to Algeria, where nobody expected his arrival.
+In June 1969 BPP Minister of Information Eldridge Cleaver, who was threatened with imprisonment in the US, arrived in Algiers.
+Originally his plan was to find asylum in Cuba, but he was only granted the status of a clandestine guest.
+Convinced by the Cuban authorities that he would be able to conduct political activity more freely in Algeria, he travelled to Algeria, where nobody expected his arrival.
 This was probably due to the fact that cooperation between Cuba and Algeria had practically come to a standstill since the fall of president Ahmed Ben Bella.
-Finally, the head of the FLN’s office in charge of liberation movements, Slimane Hoffman, agreed to welcome Cleaver under the condition, that his presence in Algiers was announced first by the Algeria Press Service (APS).
+Finally, the head of the FLN’s office in charge of liberation movements, Slimane Hoffman, agreed to welcome Cleaver under the condition that his presence in Algiers was announced first by the Algeria Press Service (APS).
 In the press conference he proclaimed: “Oppressed people need unity based on revolutionary principles rather than skin color.”

 Time in Algeria

 In October 1969 the International Section of the BPP requested with a petition official status as a liberation movement in Algeria, which was shortly after approved.
 In this year the International Section of the BPP initiated training sessions for movements from South Africa and Ethiopia and became unofficial bodyguards of members of the African National Congress.
-During this time, the Panthers were admired in the revolutionary scene, especially because their lifestyle remained American: they had material resources (villas, cars, horses) that other liberation movements could only dream of and a big media coverage.
+During this time, the Panthers were admired in the revolutionary scene, especially because their lifestyle remained American: they had material resources (villas, cars, horses) that other liberation movements could only dream of and significant media coverage.